nvmcommunity/laravel-mongodb-api/README.md

-# Laravel Eloquent API
+# Laravel MongoDB API

-Easily build Eloquent queries from API requests using Alchemist Restful API.
+Easily build MongoDB queries from API requests using Alchemist Restful API.

 ## Description

-This is a package that helps you integrate Alchemist Restful API with Laravel Eloquent. for more information about concepts and usage of Alchemist Restful API, please refer to the [Alchemist Restful API documentation](https://github.com/nvmcommunity/alchemist-restful-api)
+This is a package that helps you integrate Alchemist Restful API with Laravel MongoDB. for more information about concepts and usage of Alchemist Restful API, please refer to the [Alchemist Restful API documentation](https://github.com/nvmcommunity/alchemist-restful-api)

 ## Installation